RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/removing-node.md

 ## Removing a node

-To remove a node using the web UI:
+To remove a node using the admin console:

 1. Click **Remove** at the top of the **Node** page for the node to be removed.